National Federation of Independent Business

 Follow the money in the Koch wiki.

-The National Federation of Independent Business (NFIB) is a powerhouse lobbying group (reporting $103 million in revenue in 2012) that purports to represent small businesses, emphasizing the claim that they are "NOT a voice for big business".
+The National Federation of Independent Business (NFIB) is a powerhouse lobbying group (reporting $100 million in revenue in 2013) that purports to represent small businesses, emphasizing the claim that they are "NOT a voice for big business."
 However, the group has been shown to lobby on issues that favor large corporate interests and run counter to the interests of small businesses.
 News reports have also found that NFIB, which tells the IRS it is a "non-partisan" service organization, engages in partisan politics, and receives millions in hidden contributions.

 Small business owners run the gamut politically.
 For instance, 33 percent identify as Republicans, 32 percent as Democrats, and 29 percent as Independent.
 However, NFIB accepted a $3.7 million gift in 2010, and a further $1.4 million in 2012, from Crossroads GPS, a group affiliated with Republican political operative Karl Rove that overwhelmingly endorses and financially supports Republican candidates.
-According to tax documents, NFIB also received $1.5 million in 2012 from Freedom Partners, a behind-the-scenes organization that has been described as the "Koch brothers' secret bank".
+NFIB also received $1.5 million in 2012 from Freedom Partners, a behind-the-scenes organization that has been described as the "Koch brothers' secret bank," according to tax documents.

 Other notable contributions publicly disclosed by the donor include $135,783 in 2012 from the Center to Protect Patients Rights, a secretive organization now known as American Encore with intimate ties to the Koch brothers.
 The Lynde and Harry Bradley Foundation, which has given to a wide range of conservative groups including the American Legislative Exchange Council (ALEC), has also provided financial support to NFIB.

 The Koch brothers -- David and Charles -- are the right-wing billionaire co-owners of Koch Industries.
 As two of the richest people in the world, they are key funders of the right-wing infrastructure, including the American Legislative Exchange Council (ALEC) and the State Policy Network (SPN).
 In SourceWatch, key articles on the Kochs include: Koch Brothers, Koch Industries, Americans for Prosperity, American Encore, and Freedom Partners.

-Entities associated with NFIB include the SBLC, the Young Entrepreneur Foundation, NFIB's Research Arm, and the Political Action Committee SAFE Trust (Save America's Free Enterprise Trust).
+Entities associated with NFIB include the SBLC ("Small Business Legal Center"), the Young Entrepreneur Foundation, NFIB's Research Arm, and its Political Action Committee SAFE Trust ("Save America's Free Enterprise Trust").